Ashes to Ashes, Dust to ... Interactive Biodegradable Funerary Urns?

 A recurring theme in Cann's work concerns an odd and abiding reticence in mainstream Western attitudes toward death: In short, we just don't like to talk about it.
 Our aversion leads to a lot of unhealthy sublimation in the culture.
 "I would argue that the reason we see so much death in the media and in video games is precisely because we are not having real conversations about death," Cann says.

 Technology is helping in that arena, too.
-Cann points to online communities like Death Cafe, which use Internet forums to arrange local meetups for the recently bereaved.
+Cann points to online communities like Death Cafe, which use Internet forums to arrange local meetups for people wanting to talk about death.

 Then there is the issue of what to do with the remains.
 We humans have been navigating this dilemma since the dawn of civilization, but recent technological advances have opened up some options.
 You can have ashes incorporated into jewelry, blended into oil paintings, mixed into tattoo ink, submerged into coral reefs or even pressed into vinyl records.
 And don't forget about the festive fireworks option.